Why NVIDIA Stock Jumped Today

 *Stock Advisor returns as of August 1, 2020

-Chris Neiger has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends NVIDIA.
+Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
+Joe Tenebruso has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Apple, Microsoft, and NVIDIA.
+The Motley Fool recommends Softbank Group and recommends the following options: long January 2021 $85 calls on Microsoft and short January 2021 $115 calls on Microsoft.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.